-Decision Number Decision 2.4.2 Topic New wastewater scheme at Matatā.
+Decision number Decision 2.4.2 Topic New wastewater scheme at Matatā.
 Preferred and most likely scenario Implement a new solution to manage and dispose of wastewater in Matatā.
-Timing This decision needs to be made now as part of the current LTP preparation.
-Options & Implications Continue with current wastewater practice at Matatā.
+Timing This decision needs to be made now as part of the current Long Term Plan preparation.
+Options and implications Continue with current wastewater practice at Matatā.
 Implement a new solution to manage and dispose of wastewater in Matatā.
 Costs to prepare and make decisions Low.
 Staff time.
 Costs to implement/deliver High.
 Staff time.
 Professional co-design costs.
 Physical implementation.
 Costs faced by current scheme customers High.
 Ongoing increases to general and targeted rates and fees and charges.

-2.4.3 Significant investment decision - Significant upgrade of Johnson Road Drinking Water Scheme?
+2.4.3 Significant investment decision - significant upgrade of Johnson Road Drinking Water Scheme?